MarcoTonanni/bellis_api/README.md

 # De Bellis Rei Publicae Romanae Django REST API
 ## An API serving and managing information about the wars of the Roman Republic

-This API was created as a student project for learning and practicing the creating of back-end APIs with Django and Django REST Framework.
+This API was created as a student project for learning and practicing the creation of back-end APIs with Django and Django REST Framework.

 Here follows a list of features implemented: